pytorch/pytorch-integration-testing/compat-tests/README.md

 # pytorch-compat-test

-Runs the pytorch test suite along with some other compatability tests for the lastest release available on the anaconda channel `pytorch-test`
+Runs the pytorch test suite along with some other compatibility tests for the lastest release available on the anaconda channel `pytorch-test`